 I love checking out some of the old buildings and strolling along the pathways.
 It's a private university with around 6,000 students.

-You can head to the beach, check out a couple of wonderful museums, go hiking, or admire the Andy Goldsworthy pieces (part of his work, Spire, is in the photo above) all around the park.
+You can head to the beach, check out a couple of wonderful museums, go hiking, or admire the Andy Goldsworthy pieces (part of his work, Spire, is in the photo above before it was burned in a small fire) all around the park.